rero/developer-resources/coding/editor-configurations.md

 ## Commit messages

-For commit messages, the editor should help you to :
+For commit messages, your editor should help you to :

 - Write titles shorter than 51 chars.
 - Wrap body at 72 chars.